connor-obrien888/keras_tutorial/README.md

 ```
   pip install tensorflow
 ```
-The only file in this repo is `notebook.ipynb`, which is an ipython notebook that can be opened with jupyter notebook/lab or with VSCode.
+The tutorial notebook is `notebook.ipynb`, which is an ipython notebook that can be opened with jupyter notebook/lab or with VSCode containing an annotated version of the exercise. `scratch_space.ipynb` is a record of the code we ran during the tutorial, which loosely follows `notebook.ipynb` but is not annotated and contains digressions or additional content.